 Tarnishing occurs when the copper alloy oxidizes, simply by coming in contact with air, sulfur, and water.
 So yes, it might tarnish.
 But that doesn’t mean that it is ruined or even unfixable.
 First of all, take precautions when wearing your sterling silver jewelry just as you would with any kind of metal.

 Don’t wear it swimming or in the ocean as it may turn black.
 Be mindful of what you are exposing it to in your everyday routines, such as hairspray and perfume or house cleaning supplies.
 But don’t stress yourself out if you accidentally do get some of these products on it, because there are ways to clean it and repair it to its gorgeous original state.
-We’ll talk to you more about cleaning your sterling silver jewelry soon.
+We’ll talk to you more about cleaning your jewelry soon.
 Before we move onto that, let’s talk about one more thing.